BoringBoredom/PC-Optimization-Hub/README.md

   - Keep your PC clean.
 Clogged heatsinks and dust filters will reduce airflow and consequently heat dissipation.
 Furthermore, ["dust may cause electrical leakage, shorting and opening of PCBs under different conditions"](https://www.circuitinsight.com/pdf/impact_of_dust_ipc.pdf).
 # Peripherals
+  - Turn off (RGB) LEDs since USB current output is very limited ([USB 2: 0.5 A, USB 3: 0.9 A](https://en.wikipedia.org/wiki/USB)).
+Moreover, ["running an RGB effect/animation can take a great toll on the MCU.
+It requires a lot of processing power and will delay other processes."](https://blog.wooting.nl/what-influences-keyboard-speed/)
   - ## Mouse
     - ### Wired vs. Wireless
       - The convenience of cordless mice is very appealing.
 However, there are significant drawbacks.
 Nowadays, [2.4 GHz](https://en.wikipedia.org/wiki/2.4_GHz_radio_use) is everywhere, causing a lot of interference.
 Additionally, aggressive [power saving mechanisms](https://raw.githubusercontent.com/BoringBoredom/PC-Optimization-Hub/main/content/peripherals/hero%20power%20saving.PNG) are implemented to increase battery life.